 Chocolate is full of manganese and magnesium- two minerals that are essential for healing.
 There are plenty of cupcake recipes that are actually very nourishing because they are made with unrefined sweeteners and substitutions for wheat flour.
 I love these.

 Having this special thing to look forward to may help to keep you from reaching for a gallon of refined- sugar-filled ice cream or a dozen donuts (most likely unhealthy store bought ones which are going to deplete your minerals, not replenish them), when your *starving* from nursing all day/night.

 2. Fill the freezer with easy to eat meat

 I know I just said eat cake, which is great, but you also need to make sure you are filling up other nutrient dense and easy to digest foods.
 Meats like shrimp, cod, halibut, chicken, and turkey all contain the amino acid tryptophan which aids serotonin production.
 They make you relaxed and happy, and reduce the chance of experiencing “baby blues”.

-These foods also have the benefit of keeping you fuller longer (no crazy blood sugar crashes), which means fewer trips to the fridge to appease your monstrous nursing mother hunger.
+These foods also have the benefit of keeping you fuller longer (no crazy blood sugar crashes).
+This means fewer trips to the fridge to appease your monstrous nursing mother hunger.
 Plus, animal protein helps your body replenish nutrients lost during pregnancy.

-Time and energy can be in really short supply when you are pregnant, but try to find an afternoon and make a few batches of recipes like this beef one, this chicken one, and the one I share below to freeze in small pyrex container that will be easy to heat up and serve over baked or sauteed veggies during the postpartum weeks.
+Time and energy can be in really short supply when you are pregnant, but try to find an afternoon and make a few batches of recipes like this beef one, this chicken one, and the one I share below.
+Freeze them in small pyrex container that will be easy to heat up and serve over baked or sauteed veggies during the postpartum weeks.